 Division 2: Martagon Hybrids

 Martagons are also called “martagons hansonii hybrids” and are characterized by down-turned “turk’s cap-like” small flowers on 3 to 6 foot tall stems with leaf whorls.
-These lilies bloom at the beginning of summer and have an unpleasant scent.
+These types of lilies bloom at the beginning of summer and have an unpleasant scent.

 L. ‘Arabian Knight’